 - Comes together in under 30 minutes: This recipe is as quick as it's delicious, so it's perfect for a quick weeknight meal or your next date night!

-You need three ingredients for this authentic Roman pasta: pasta, pecorino, and pepper.
+You need just three ingredients for this classic Roman pasta: pasta, pecorino, and pepper.
 I know it's hard to get the exact ingredients sometimes, so I've listed a few substitutions.
 But this recipe is made without butter, so read on!

 - Use high quality cheese and grate it yourself .
 Get the best cheese you can afford, you won't regret it, and grate it yourself.
 Grated cheese often has potato starch or chemicals added to it, which makes it clump up and not melt.
 And you'll want to use the smallest hole for grating - it'll allow the cheese to melt uniformly into a consistent sauce!